ganbarodigital/ts-lib-value-objects/README.md

 We use _refined types_ where we want to restrict (say) the range of numbers that a function can accept.

 **The _refined type_ only exists inside the TypeScript compiler**.
 At runtime, the Javascript interpreter only sees the underlying primitive type.
-Think of them as TypeScript interfaces, not Javascript classes.
+Think of them as being like TypeScript interfaces, not Javascript classes.

 ### What Is Type Refinement?

 We say that _type refinement_ is the process of turning a more generic type into a stricter type.

 For example, all UUIDs are strings, but not all strings are valid UUIDs.
-In this case, _type refinement_ would be where we take a string as input, and return a `Uuid` type as output.
+In this case, _type refinement_ would be where we take a `string` type as input, and return a `Uuid` type as output.

 _Type refinement_ is always done by the _smart constructor_.